groupthr33/project/docs/user_manual.md

 <h5>DESCRIPTION</h5>

 Create a new account with the assigned </u>roles...</u> and <u>username</u> for
 user with name <u>name</u>.
 This command is for administrators or supervisors only.
+Valid roles are ta, instructor, admin, and supervisor.

 <br>
 <h5>NAME</h5>